microsoft/vscode-docs/docs/languages/markdown.md

 In addition to [path completion](#path-completions), VS Code also supports a few other ways to insert images and file links into your Markdown documents:

-You can **Drag and drop** a file from VS Code's explorer or from your operating system into a Markdown editor.
-Start by drag a file from VS Code's explorer over your Markdown code and then hold down `kbstyle(Shift)` to start dropping it into the file.
+You can **Drag and drop** a file from VS Code's Explorer or from your operating system into a Markdown editor.
+Start by dragging a file from VS Code's Explorer over your Markdown code and then hold down `kbstyle(Shift)` to start dropping it into the file.
 The preview cursor shows where it will be inserted when you drop it.

 ![Inserting a Markdown link by dragging and dropping from the explorer](images/Markdown/drop-link.gif)